janekfleper/typst-fancy-units/src/content.typ

 //
 // This is the complementary function to `_unwrap-content()`.
 //
-// Each layer consists of a function and an (optional) fields dictionary.
+// Each layer consists of a function that takes a single positional argument.
-// If the fields have the key "styles", they have to be passed as unnamed
-// arguments to the function.
-This is the case when the `text()` function
-// is used.
-The content will then be wrapped in the function `styled()`
+// This will be the content `c` that is wrapped in the layers consecutively.
-// and there will be a field called "styles".
-// In all other cases the fields can simply be destructured "into" the
-// function call.
-This will also work if the dictionary is empty.
 #let wrap-content(c, layers) = {
-  for (func, fields) in layers {
-    if "styles" in fields.keys() { c = func(c, fields.styles) } else { c = func(c, ..fields) }
+  for func in layers { c = func(c) }
-  }
   c
 }